BerkeleyLearnVerify/Scenic/docs/glossary.rst

 		The region of space in which a scenario takes place.
 		Workspaces are represented as instances of the :obj:`~scenic.core.workspaces.Workspace` class, which extends `Region` with additional methods for rendering schematics of scenes for debugging.
 		The default workspace contains all space, so it puts no restrictions on the locations of objects.
-		A :term:`world model` can define a more specific workspace to exclude space occupied by fixed objects in the simulated world which aren't otherwise known to Scenic (e.g. buildings in GTAV or CARLA).
+		A :term:`world model` can define a more specific workspace to exclude space occupied by fixed objects in the simulated world which aren't otherwise known to Scenic (e.g. buildings in GTA V or CARLA).

 	world model
 		A Scenic library defining classes, regions, :term:`actions`, helper functions, etc. for use by scenarios targeting a particular simulator or application domain.
 		For example, the world model for the :ref:`driving_domain`, `scenic.domains.driving.model`, defines classes for vehicles, actions for steering, and regions for different parts of the road network.
-		In the line :scenic:`Car in intersection`, only the :scenic:`in` specifier is built into Scenic: the class :obj:`~scenic.domains.driving.model.Car` and the region :obj:`~scenic.domains.driving.model.intersection` are defined by the world model.
+		In the line :scenic:`new Car in intersection`, only the :keyword:`new` keyword and :keyword:`in` specifier are built into Scenic: the class :obj:`~scenic.domains.driving.model.Car` and the region :obj:`~scenic.domains.driving.model.intersection` are defined by the world model.
 		A world model can be used through the :keyword:`model` statement, or simply by importing it like any other Scenic module.

 		.. seealso:: :ref:`defining_world_model` gives further examples and details on how to write a world model.